 3. Lupus Arthritis

 Arthritis is one of the most common symptoms of lupus.
-Joints get so irritated, the person experiences pain, stiffness, and swelling, and their range of motion is restricted.
-The symptoms tend to be symmetrical and on most patients, includes pain in the hand and finger joints.
+Joints get so irritated, that the person experiences pain, stiffness, and swelling, and their range of motion is restricted.
+The symptoms tend to be symmetrical in most patients, including pain in the hand and finger joints.
 What makes it different from other types of arthritis is that the person can feel the pain all day long.